Murfreesboro Municipal Airport

 Murfreesboro Municipal Airport (ICAO: KMBT, FAA LID: MBT) is a city-owned, public-use airport located 2 nmi north of the central business district of Murfreesboro, a city in Rutherford County, Tennessee, United States.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport.
 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned MBT by the FAA, but has no designation from the IATA (which assigned MBT to Masbate Airport in the Philippines).

 It is the home of the Middle Tennessee State University Aerospace Department, which has one of the largest university Air Traffic Collegiate Training Initiative (AT-CTI) programs in the country, and their aircraft and simulators.
 Aircraft owned by MTSU include 30 Diamond DA40s, a Diamond DA20, five Piper PA-44 Seminoles, a Piper PA-18 Super Cub, a de Havilland Canada DHC-2 Beaver, and a Beechcraft King Air 350.

 The Murfreesboro Municipal Airport is one of the only general aviation airports in the State of Tennessee that does not receive tax payer money.
 The money used to maintain the airport is entirely generated by leases and fuel sales.

 In 2007 the airport won the Tennessee Airport of the Year award.

-Facilities and aircraft
+Aircraft

 Murfreesboro Municipal Airport covers an area of 225 acre at an elevation of 614 ft above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 4753 by 100 ft.

-For the 12-month period ending August 31, 2012, the airport had 40,380 aircraft operations, an average of 111 per day: 99% general aviation, <1% air taxi, and <1% military.
-At that time there were 128 aircraft based at this airport: 111 single-engine, 16 multi-engine, and 1 ultralight.
+For the 12-month period ending June 30, 2022, the airport had 87,015 aircraft operations, an average of 238 per day: 98% general aviation, 2% air taxi, and <1% military.
+At that time there were 133 aircraft based at this airport: 110 single-engine, 19 multi-engine, 3 jet, and 1 helicopter.